Grade Level: 6 (5-7)

 What does it mean for a species to become extinct?
 (Answer: It means that those plants or animals have completely died out, and no longer exist on Earth.)
 Good answers!
 Scientists claim that species are going extinct every day, by the hundreds.
 In the rainforest alone, it is estimated that there are about 50,000 species going extinct each year.
 Why should we care about extinction?
 (Solicit responses.
 Refer to background information for possible answers.)

 How can we prevent it?
 If we can put a stop to the destruction of natural habitats, this will go a long ways towards avoiding species extinction.
 Habitats may be threatened in a number of ways: rainforests can be destroyed by clear cutting, which is the practice of cutting down all trees in a large area of forest; and coral reefs and polar ice caps are two habitats that are threatened by rising temperatures and other effects due to global warming.
+How can engineers make a difference?
+Refer to the News Flash! activity to have students create an imaginary TV broadcast that explains how engineers, and the scientists who help them, have saved an imaginary species of their choice.

 What are engineers doing to save natural habitats and prevent extinction?
 As part of the design process, engineers listen to environmental scientists to gather information that will help them design products to fight extinction.
 For example, some scientific studies have shown that greenhouse gas emissions have contributed to global warming, which in turn could endanger some plants and animals.
 Using this scientific evidence, engineers can design products (like cars) that reduce harmful emissions as a way of reducing the risk of extinction.
 Engineers create both direct and indirect solutions to prevent extinction: materials engineers are developing long-term alternatives to wood; architectural engineers are making buildings more energy efficient; mechanical and chemical engineers are producing clean energy; and civil and other engineers are working to save coral reefs.